finalfire/is-fortytwo/README.md

-# is_fourtytwo
+# is_fortytwo

-A Rust library to check if a number is equal to fourtytwo.
+A Rust library to check if a number is equal to fortytwo.

 ## Usage